kubernetes-sigs/gateway-api/geps/x.md

 It's a sunny Wednesday afternoon, and the lead microservices developer for Evil Genius Cupcakes is windsurfing.
-Work has been eating Jane alive for the past two and a half weeks, but after successfully deploying version 3.6.0 of the `baker` service that morning, she escaped early to try to unwind a bit.
+Work has been eating Jane alive for the past two and a half weeks, but after successfully deploying version 3.6.0 of the `baker` service this morning, she's escaped early to try to unwind a bit.

 Her shoulders are just starting to unknot when her phone pings with a text from Julian, down in the NOC.
 Waterproof phones are a blessing, but also a